JQuinnie/movie_web_code_test/README.md

         <br>

-- As a consumer, I would like to sort the Movie list by genre.
+- As a consumer, I would like to find Movies by genre.
     - Acceptance Criteria:
-        - Select input with genre options.
+        - Use `http://localhost:3001/genres/all` to get list of genres to populate the genre select options.
-        - List updates according to selected option.
+        - Use `http://localhost:3001/movies/bygenre/:genreId` to get Movies for a given genre id.

         <br>